ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/09-synchronization.md

 ---
-title: "OpenMP examples (5)"
+title: "Synchronization"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
 - "How to use OpenMP synchronization directives"
 objectives: